Bendik Hofseth

 Bendik Hofseth is a protégé of Mike Mainieri.
 Here both are at a concert on Cosmopolite Scene in Oslo in 2016.

-Bendik Hofseth (born 19 October 1962) is a Norwegian jazz musician, who plays the saxophone and sings.
-He is also a bandleader, and arranges and composes music.
+Bendik Hofseth (born 19 October 1962) is a Norwegian jazz musician and a professor with the University of Agder.
+In 2026, he was appointed Knight First Class of the Royal Norwegian Order of St. Olav for his contributions to Norwegian and international musical life.

+Hofseth plays the saxophone, sings, and arranges and composes music.
+He is also a band leader and a producer.

 Career

 Hofseth was born in Oslo.
 In 1986, while in his early twenties, he moved from Lørenskog, Norway, to New York City.
 Soon after, he replaced saxophonist Michael Brecker in the band Steps Ahead.
 Along with Steps Ahead, he has toured worldwide several times since 1987.

+In 1994, Hofseth presented the commission Metamorfoser at Vossajazz.
+The piece was written for the Norwegian "Rikskonsertene" and was performed on concert tours in 1994.
+The concert at Rockefeller in Oslo was recorded and the music released in 1995, with Mike Mainieri (vibraphone), Eivind Aarset (guitar), Anders Jormin (double bass), Talvin Singh (tablas) and Jon Christensen (percussion).

-Hofseth has released seven albums under his own name, and has through the years received numerous awards and honors for them.
+Hofseth has released fifteen albums under his own name, and has through the years received numerous awards and honors for them.
 He has also worked as a record producer for among others Jan Eggum and Kenneth Sivertsen.
 In addition, he has composed numerous commissioned works, film music and founded a chamber music festival in Fredrikstad.

-He is today a major figure in the Norwegian and international music organizations.
-He is chairman of NOPA and by-Larm, and the World Composers Organisation, CIAM, where he represents 2.6 million composers and lyricists worldwide.
-He was for many years chairman of Phonofile.
-He is also a director of TONO and NCB, to mention a few.
+During the period 2000–2020 he held key positions in Norwegian and international music organizations.
+As the leader of The International Council of Music Creators, CIAM (Le Conseil International des Créateurs de Musique) he represented 2.6 million composers and lyricists worldwide.
+He has also served as chairman of NOPA, by:Larm, and Phonofile, and was the director of TONO and NcB.

-In 1994 Hofseth presented the commission Metamorfoser at Vossajazz.
-The piece was written for the Norwegian "Rikskonsertene" and was performed on concert tours in 1994.
-The concert at Rockefeller in Oslo was recorded and the music released in 1995, with Mike Mainieri (vibraphone), Eivind Aarset (guitar), Anders Jormin (double bass), Talvin Singh (tablas) and Jon Christensen (percussion).
-Hofseth also work as musical instructor and teacher, and is employed by the Agder University College, where he is central to the development of a new course in Music Management.
-Here he is also responsible for the conference "Challenge of the New".
+Hofseth also work as musical instructor and teacher, and is employed by the University of Agder, where he is central to the development of a new course in Music Management.
+Here, he is also responsible for the conference "Challenge of the New".